Cadasta/cadasta-docs/en/11-qgis-plugin.md

 # Cadasta QGIS Plugin

-_16 May 2017: please note that this page is in-progress; refresh to view any changes._
+_8 September 2017: Please note that this page is in-progress; refresh to view any changes._

 * [Overview](#overview})